IBM/aspera-cli/README.erb.md

 * HTTP/S requests
 * FASP transfers

-To specify a HTTP proxy, set the HTTP_PROXY environment variable.
+To specify a HTTP proxy, set the HTTP_PROXY environment variable (or HTTPS_PROXY), those are honoured by Ruby when calling REST APIs.

-To specify a FASP proxy with "local" agent, set the appropriate transfer spec parameter or ascp parameter in transfer spec. (not possible tih node agent or connect agent).
+To specify a FASP proxy with "local" agent, set the appropriate transfer spec parameter or ascp parameter in transfer spec. (not possible with node agent or connect agent).

 The `fpac` option allows specification of a Proxy Auto Configuration (PAC) file, by its URL for local FASP agent.
 Supported schemes are : http:, https: and file:.